-Mr. Takeuchi then reviewed the investment reports that were provided to the Finance Committee in the packet.
-He stated that bonds were performing well.
+Mr. Takeuchi reviewed the investment reports that were provided to the Finance Committee and Board in the packet.

-The Finance Committee unanimously approved the unaudited monthly financial statements and investment reports for forwarding to the full Governing Board for approval.
+With the Finance Committee recommendation, the Board unanimously approved the unaudited monthly financial statements and investment reports without any issues.

-3. Review and Approval of Combined Budget for San Francisco Health Authority and San Francisco Community Health Authority Fiscal Year 2020-2021
+4. Review and Approval of Combined Budget for San Francisco Health Authority and San Francisco Community Health Authority for Fiscal Year 2020-21 plans to release in October or November 2020, as well as revised membership projections.

-Recommendation:

-Approve the Combined Budget for San Francisco Health Authority and San Francisco Community Health Authority Fiscal Year 2020-2021.
+Recommendation: Approval of Combined Budget for San Francisco Health Authority and San Francisco Community Health Authority Fiscal Year 2020-2021.